Mass Write

 • Quickly respond to changes in occupancy patterns, tenant needs, or unexpected events with minimal effort.

-By using the Mass Write Schedules feature, building operators can streamline their schedule management process, ensuring that all devices operate efficiently and in accordance with the latest requirements and conditions.
+By using the Mass Write Schedules feature, building operators can streamline their schedule management process,

 Accessing Mass Write Schedules and using